 A: Please contact the Office of the Provost or Senior Vice Chancellor Health Sciences for guidance.

 Q: How should unforeseen hiring situations be handled when there is an urgent need to hire a part-time faculty immediately?

-A: These situations can be discussed with the Office of Diversity and Inclusion.
+A: These situations can be discussed with the Office for Equity, Diversity, and Inclusion.
 However, in most cases, academic units should follow the standard recruitment process for hiring part-time faculty.